-The DDE Share Security extension allows you to configure a DDE Share Security policy and to administer the configured DDE Share Security policy when remote workstations attempt to gain access to DDE data available at the local node.
+The DDE Share Security extension lets you configure a DDE Share Security policy and administer the configured DDE Share Security policy when remote workstations attempt to gain access to DDE data available at the local node.
 With this extension, configurations can be made easily without having to use the Windows NT operating system standard security dialogs.

-For more information, see "Configuring DDE Share Security" on page 18.
+For more information, see Configuring DDE Share Security on page 21.

-The WinSock network interface extension allows you to easily configure the WinSock interface without having to access the Windows NT Registry Editor.
+The WinSock network interface extension lets you easily configure the WinSock interface without having to access the Windows NT Registry Editor.

-For more information, see "Configuring the WinSock Interface" on page 26.
+For more information, see Configuring the WinSock Interface on page 28.